HarithGovinna/My_Fadecandy_2022/README.md

 - Developed the code for iterations, blinking, and mid reverse.
 - The simulator outputs a display that changes colours in the simulator, and then there's an animation that reverses the display from the simulator's centre and finally a white LED is moving from starting point to the ending point.
 - The blinking code is used to change the simulator's colour to purple, and a white LED appears one after the purple LED, and it dims as the length of the second row grows longer, and the white colour LED dims from the first line.
-- The mid reverse code cfreated to scrolls from the simulator's midpoint to the simulator's finishing and starting location with different colours.
+- The mid reverse code created to scrolls from the simulator's midpoint to the simulator's finishing and starting location with different colours.
 - Connected all the animations with GUI to run in the simulator.
 - The snake code was developed, and further animations were added to the code, as the simulator turned green once the snake code was completed.
 - Another flag was added to the simulator's right side, and both of them were made to consistently light up by a looping animation.